kevin4au/Battleship/README.md

   This would require the view to be reset and for a notification message to be sent to other clients.
 * Make the number of game rooms dynamic.
 For simplicity, they have been limited to 5.
 * Add a sign in screen to make players unique.
 Gravatars could be used.
 A chat window could also be created to make for a better player to player interface.
 * Refactor the receiveMessage() method in the *Player* class.
 This one grew a lot, and I think it could be broken into separate methods for better readabilty.
+This would also be a good opportunity to create a new file and start adding unit tests, as any change in this method could result in program errors.
 * Make additional UI enhancements to make the application more user friendly and exciting.
 Add a meta-tag in the HTML header to allow for viewport scaling on high-res mobile devices and update media queries accordingly.